zyr17/gpu-benchmark/README.md

 Install by: `pip install -r requirements.txt`.

-You need to collect model weights from
+You need to collect model weights from original (if you can connect to the model hub) or download the model manually to your `~/.local/` folder.
+When you are using docker, you need to mount them into the docker.

-## Training benchmarks
+We test the methods with different precisions, batch sizes, and iteration rounds.
+Batch sizes will be set to use approximately greater than half GPU memory.
+Iteration is determined by the time used for one iteration, each experiment will be controlled to run about 1 to 5 minutes on 4090.

-run `train_xxx.xx PRECISION`.
-Here `PRECISION` may be 4, 8, 16, 32 or 64, for
+`PRECISION` may be 4, 8, 16, b16, 32 or 64, for different tests.
+The availabilities
-different tests.
-The availabilities are:
+are:

-(WIP, refer to codes)
 | precision | `matrix` | `resnet` | `LSTM` | `Stable Diffusion` | `Alpaca Lora` |
 | ------- | ------- | ------- | ------- | ------- | ------- |
 | FP4 | - | - | - | - | √ |